morgothsvoidpointer/kcirttah/explanation.md

 Both 'rolling' - i.e. over a sliding window - mean and 'mean from a point till now' can be tracked.

+## Summary

+For every pair of attitudes from the set (PIC, PIN), we have defined, for any two NTs, matrices S where the rows correspond to the tactic type of team A ('the opposition') and the columns to the tactic of team B ('us').
+The entries are some statistic representing the chances of one of the teams winning whilst playing that tactic-type, based on past historical data.

 ## Implementation

 There is code implementing all of the above in the file ht_compare_history.py.
 The routine: